CDTProcurement/adpq/README.md

 ### [PQVP AD-DS Refresh Request for Interest (RFI)](https://github.com/CDTProcurement/adpq/blob/master/RFI%20CDT-PQVP-0118%20-%20PQVP%20DS-AD%20(Final).pdf)

 ### The Results:
-CDT is pleased to annouce that seven (7) new Service Providers have been selected to be included on the refreshed PQVP AD-DS List:
+CDT is pleased to annouce that seven (7) new Service Providers have been selected to be included on the refreshed PQVP AD-DS List for 2018:

 1. Agile Six Applicaitons, Inc.
 2. DH Synergetech Consulting